Sachsenhausen Memorial tells the story of one of the biggest concentration camps on German territory from 1936 to 1945 – the period of the Holocaust.

 After World War 2 got over, the Jews were released, and the Soviet Army used the camp to imprison the Nazis who had supported the war effort.

-On this guided tour to Sachsenhausen Concentration Camp, you will board a train from Berlin.
+On this six-hour guided tour to Sachsenhausen Concentration Camp, you will board a train from Berlin.

 At Sachsenhausen camp, you will learn about the country’s history and see what’s left of the guards’, staff’s, and prisoners’ rooms.